Skip to content

 Most routine ocular allergy (seasonal or perennial allergic conjunctivitis) is driven by IgE-mediated mast cell activation.
 The hallmark symptom is itching, with chemosis and redness largely mediated by histamine and related inflammatory mediators.
 Treatment focuses on two practical targets:

-• Mast cell stabilization: Fewer flare-ups with continued exposure, with benefit building over days to weeks.
+• Mast cell stabilization: fewer flare-ups with continued exposure, with benefit building over days to weeks of consistent use.

 In more severe disease, dual-action drops may not be enough for the acute phase.
-Examples include marked papillary responses, significant contact lens-related giant papillary conjunctivitis (GPC), and vernal keratoconjunctivitis.
-In these settings, a short, closely monitored course of a lower-risk topical steroid, often loteprednol formulations, can reduce inflammation so maintenance therapy becomes effective.
+Examples include marked papillary responses, significant contact lens-related giant papillary conjunctivitis (GPC), and vernal or atopic keratoconjunctivitis.
+In these settings, a short, closely monitored course of a lower-risk topical steroid, often a loteprednol formulation, can reduce inflammation so maintenance therapy becomes effective.
 Steroids should be tapered as signs improve and paired with IOP monitoring and appropriate follow-up.
+If dual-action therapy and a steroid pulse are still insufficient, consider referral for immunomodulatory therapy such as topical cyclosporine or tacrolimus in refractory atopic or vernal disease.

 Many multi-dose allergy drops contain preservatives, commonly BAK, which can worsen surface irritation with frequent use and can bind to soft contact lenses.
 Standard counseling is to remove lenses, instill the drop, and wait 10 to 15 minutes before reinsertion unless the product is specifically labeled for in-lens use.
-If a patient needs frequent dosing or has significant surface disease, consider strategies that reduce preservative burden and temporarily reduce lens wear during flares.
+Once-daily formulations such as Pataday 0.2% or 0.7% and Lastacaft are practical for lens wearers because dosing before insertion or after removal avoids the mid-day lens removal step.
+If a patient needs frequent dosing or has significant surface disease, consider temporarily reducing lens wear during flares.

 Allergy Eye Drops